-The Arboretum announces Phase II of its re-opening strategy beginning Friday, May 22.
+The Arboretum announces Phase II of its re-opening strategy.

 Tickets are required for members and guests.

-On Friday, May 22 the Arboretum will expand its operations to walking access on designated areas of our grounds.
-Similar to before, all members and visitors) must pre-register their visit with an online reservation; no on-site transactions will be allowed.
+The Arboretum has expanded its operations to walking access on designated areas of our grounds.
+Similar to before, all members and visitors must pre-register their visit with an online reservation; no on-site transactions will be allowed.

 Here are the most important things to know about our Phase II reopening: